-represented in this case as pink squares in Figure 2a, showing that the interaction with the substrate causes a reduction in the LSPR energy of the disk by approximately 0.5 eV for all H concentrations.
+We also perform full electrodynamical calculations of the extinction cross section of isolated $PdH_x$ disks, as a function of the H/Pd ratio.
+The use of Pd disks is an effective way to lower the energy of the LSPR in the particles due to the coupling of the top and bottom surfaces of the disk that produces an extra redshift in the optical response.
+The redshift resulting from the intraparticle coupling in the disks brings the LSPR energy to the visible region for a 20 nm thick disk of diameter 190 nm.
+For an isolated disk, the LSPR runs from 2.2 eV for pure Pd to 1.6 eV for $PdH{x=1}$ , represented by black squares in Fig. 2(a).
+Additionally, the deposition of the disk on a substrate causes a further reduction in the LSPR energy.
+The LSPR position is represented in this case as pink squares in Fig. 2(a) showing that the interaction with the substrate causes a reduction in LSPR energy of the disk by approximately 0.5 eV for all H concentrations.
 The LSPR position can be further tuned by varying the size of the disk.
-To reveal this, we implement electrodynamical calculations for pure Pd disks supported on SiO_2 (Figure 2b) as a function of disk size.
+To reveal this, we implement electrodynamical calculations for pure Pd disks supported on SiO2 (Fig. 2(b)) as a function of disk size.
 This outlines the effect in the position of the localized surface plasmon.
-A red shift of the extinction cross section with an increase of the disk size can be observed in Figure 2c.
+A redshift of the extinction cross section with increase of the disk size can be observed in Fig. 2(c).
 Indeed, the dependence of the spectral position of the plasmon peak with the disk size can be clearly traced from nanometric sizes up to micrometric ones.
-The geometrical morphology of PdH_x structures is thus responsible for the location of the LSPR of the PdH_x disks in the visible range of the spectrum, providing a unique opportunity for remote optical sensing of the H concentration in nanoscale disks.
+The geometrical morphology of PdHx structures is thus responsible for the location of the PdHx disks in the visible range of the spectrum, providing a unique opportunity for remote optical sensing of the H concentration in nanoscale disks.

-In order to further clarify the effect of hydrogen uptake in the stoichiometric PdH_x nanodisks, we show in Figure 3 the extinction cross section of PdH_x disks on a SiO2 substrate as a function of the H/Pd ratio (H concentration) using the ab initio dielectric function obtained in Figure 1b.
+In order to further clarify the effect of Hydrogen uptake in the stoichiometric $PdH_x$ nanodisks, we show in Fig. 3 the extinction cross section of $PdH_x$ disks on a SiO2 substrate, as a function of the H/Pd ratio (H concentration) using the ab initio dielectric function obtained in Fig. 1(b).
 A 20 nm thick disk of diameter 190 nm is considered.
-The LSPR shift from 1.61 eV for pure Pd (green line) to 1.21 eV for PdH{x=1} (dashed black line) is conspicuous in Figure 3.
+The LSPR shift from 1.61 eV for pure Pd (green line) to 1.21 eV for PdHx=1 (dashed black line) is conspicuous in Fig. 3.